pycom/pycom-documentation/chapter/pybytes/connect/intro.md

 <p><img src ="../../../img/pybytes/firmware-updater/6.png" width="550"></p>
 <p><img src ="../../../img/pybytes/firmware-updater/7.png" width="550"></p>

 {% hint style='danger' %}
 In case you want to extend Pybytes library you have an option to flash Pybytes library manually.
 [Click here for more information!](add-device-flashlib.md)
 {% endhint %}

-# Next step: Display data from your device into Pybytes dashboard!
+# Next step: Set up your device's dashboard!
-Now it's time to set up your device's dashboard.
+Now it's time to display data from your device into Pybytes dashboard.
 You can check more about it [here!](../dashboard/intro.md)